soumyadipdas37/finescoop.github.io/source/_posts/man_is_shot_dead_in_portland_during_clashes_between_trump_supporters_and_blm.md

 One Trump supporter ripped off his jacket, squaring up for a fight, before he was escorted away by other Trump supporters.
 A Black Lives Matter activist was pepper sprayed in another melee.
-Alex Kyzik, one of the organizers of the Portland rally, said people should not show their guns, but conceal carry was fine MAGA caravan sprays 'ball bearings' at BLM protesters in Portland Trump caravan trucks drive through protesters in Portland Windsurfer rescued after telescope user spotted him in difficulty Kenosha shooting victim seen in video confronting armed men French director colourises footage of a Victorian seaside Shocking moment Russian Su-27 crosses in front of US B-52 Private bullet plane revealed: Otto Aviation Group LLC Hordes of Trump fans drive into Portland and face off with BLM Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons Cop KICKS man in the BACK as he stands with his hands on his head Anti-lockdown protesters gather in Trafalgar Square Counter-protesters and Black Lives Matter supporters confronted the Trump supporters in downtown Portland Black Lives Matter activists showed their displeasure as the convoy wove its way towards downtown Portland Black Lives Matter activists confronted the pro-Trump demonstrators in Clackamas on Saturday
+Alex Kyzik, one of the organizers of the Portland rally, said people should not show their guns, but conceal carry was fine Shocking moment Russian Su-27 crosses in front of US B-52 MAGA caravan sprays 'ball bearings' at BLM protesters in Portland Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer Windsurfer rescued after telescope user spotted him in difficulty 'Illegal rave' in Banwen South Wales sees crowds dancing in field Private bullet plane revealed: Otto Aviation Group LLC French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons Counter-protesters and Black Lives Matter supporters confronted the Trump supporters in downtown Portland Black Lives Matter activists showed their displeasure as the convoy wove its way towards downtown Portland Black Lives Matter activists confronted the pro-Trump demonstrators in Clackamas on Saturday